FAA Regulation

 The FAA treats commercial drone operations with the same regulatory seriousness as manned aircraft.
 For businesses that hire drone pilots, understanding what the law requires isn't optional — it's basic due diligence.
 Here is what Ed Rich complies with on every commercial flight, and what an unlicensed operator simply cannot offer.

-FAA Part 107 commercial pilots must pass a recurrent aeronautical knowledge exam every 24 months to keep their certificate active.
-The exam covers current regulations, airspace changes, and operational procedures.
+Recurrent Knowledge Testing Part 107 pilots must pass a recurrent aeronautical knowledge exam every 24 months covering current regulations, airspace changes, and operational procedures Ed Rich holds a current, active certificate — not one that lapsed years ago

-All drones over 250 grams must broadcast their ID, location, altitude, and speed in real time during flight.
-Remote ID is federal law and is actively enforced.
-Ed Rich's equipment is fully compliant on every flight.
+Remote ID — Now Enforced All drones over 250 grams must broadcast their ID, location, altitude, and speed in real time during flight.
+Actively enforced federal law Every flight Ed conducts is fully trackable and accountable to FAA standards

-Commercial drone operations after official sunset require anti-collision lighting visible for at least 3 statute miles.
-Standard drone LEDs do not meet this threshold.
-Ed Rich uses properly rated lighting equipment for any nighttime operation.
+Night Flight Commercial operations after sunset require anti-collision lighting visible for at least 3 statute miles.
+Standard drone LEDs do not meet this threshold Dusk shoots, evening events, and after-hours inspections are all within scope

-Operating in controlled airspace around airports requires LAANC authorization obtained before takeoff.
-Ed Rich is trained to identify airspace classifications, request authorizations through the FAA's LAANC system, and comply with all ATC requirements during the operation.
+Controlled Airspace Authorization Operating near airports requires LAANC authorization obtained before takeoff.
+Ed Rich is trained to identify airspace classifications and comply with all ATC requirements Projects near Cleveland Hopkins, Akron-Canton, Burke Lakefront, or any controlled airspace can be handled legally

 Why These Rules Keep Changing

+Recurrent testing exists for a reason.
 The FAA's drone regulations have evolved significantly since Part 107 was introduced in 2016.
 Remote ID was phased in through 2023 and is now fully enforced.
 Rules around flight over people were overhauled.
 Night flight requirements changed.
 More updates are expected as drone technology and commercial use cases continue to expand.
+When you hire Ed Rich, you hire someone who is tested and current — not someone operating on knowledge from five years ago.

 What This Means If You Hire an Unlicensed Pilot